StoweWilson/Song_frame/README.md

    	def main_display():
    	```

-8. you should load this file onto an sd card and load it on to your raspberry pi
+8. you should load this file onto an sd card and load it on to your raspberry pi:
-   **If you only have acssess to your bootfs do this
+   ###If you only have acssess to your bootfs do this

 	1. place the files in your overlays